jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     socks5.onConnect.serverFacingBindHost=HOST
         The binding host name or address for the server-facing socket

-    socks5.onConnect.serverFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onConnect.serverFacingBindPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for the server-facing socket
+        The comma separated list of binding port ranges for the server-facing socket

     socks5.onConnect.serverFacingConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
         The timeout in milliseconds on waiting for the server-facing socket to connect (default is 60000)

-    socks5.onConnect.serverFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    socks5.onConnect.serverFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of socket settings for the server-facing socket
+        The comma separated list of socket settings for the server-facing socket

     socks5.onUdpAssociate.clientFacingBindHost=HOST
         The binding host name or address for the client-facing UDP socket

-    socks5.onUdpAssociate.clientFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onUdpAssociate.clientFacingBindPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for the client-facing UDP socket
+        The comma separated list of binding port ranges for the client-facing UDP socket

-    socks5.onUdpAssociate.clientFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    socks5.onUdpAssociate.clientFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of socket settings for the client-facing UDP socket
+        The comma separated list of socket settings for the client-facing UDP socket

     socks5.onUdpAssociate.peerFacingBindHost=HOST
         The binding host name or address for the peer-facing UDP socket

-    socks5.onUdpAssociate.peerFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+    socks5.onUdpAssociate.peerFacingBindPortRanges=[PORT_RANGE1[,PORT_RANGE2[...]]]
-        The space separated list of binding port ranges for the peer-facing UDP socket
+        The comma separated list of binding port ranges for the peer-facing UDP socket

-    socks5.onUdpAssociate.peerFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[ ...]]]
+    socks5.onUdpAssociate.peerFacingSocketSettings=[SOCKET_SETTING1[,SOCKET_SETTING2[...]]]
-        The space separated list of socket settings for the peer-facing UDP socket
+        The comma separated list of socket settings for the peer-facing UDP socket

     socks5.onUdpAssociate.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
         The buffer size in bytes for relaying the data